onlexnet/sin-net-reports/infra/README.md

 ### Environment variables
 set properly variables (for CI in pipeline, for CLI in local environment):

-# To simplify management of multiple application in very smalll organization OnLex.net
+# To simplify management of multiple application in very small organization OnLex.net
 # We use one infra account (with Contributor role) to allow access to Azure infrastructure
 export ARM_CLIENT_ID="onlex-infra" # required by azurerm and azuread providers.
 Defines a principal able to create resources export ARM_CLIENT_CERTIFICATE_PASSWORD= ... proper value from secrets mentioned above # required by azurerm provider